Billy-Dickson/Billy-Dickson.github.io/_posts/2024-11-30-Electric-Six.md

 Venue - [The Queens Hall](https://thequeenshall.net)

-As [Danny (Gig-Antics)](https://www.gig-antics.live/) and me mentioned on the night, everybody loves Dick 😉 (Valentine) on vocals, doing a grand job, as you can see below.
+As [Danny (Gig-Antics)](https://www.gig-antics.live/) and me mentioned on the night, everybody loves Dick  (Valentine) on vocals, doing a grand job, as you can see below.

-{% include embed/youtube.html id='R-FxmoVM7X4' %}
+{% include embed/youtube.html id='IslF_EyhMzg' %}

 ## Wikipedia